 It is a simple mistake (he is subtracting 3 – 0 instead of 0-3), but any mistake repeated consistently signals a misunderstanding.
 And misunderstandings requires interventions.

-*This post contains affiliated links for your convenience and come at no extra cost to you.
+*This post contains affiliate links for your convenience and come at no extra cost to you.

 My first grader, who is doing third-grade math, is familiar with using base 10 blocks to support him in subtracting where regrouping is required.
 I wanted him to make the connection from this concept to subtracting with money, so out came the base 10 blocks again.

 I explained that for today the pennies would equal a cube, longs would equal a dime, flats would equal a dollar, and the cube would equal 10 dollars.

 We started off by creating 10 dollars – a cube.
 I then asked him to take out six dollars.
 Of course, he replied that he couldn’t do that.

 After asking what we could do, he decided to regroup.
 He also knew that he was going to need to do this for the dimes and pennies so he went ahead and distributed all the base ten blocks.
 If you have never done this, here is what he did.

 - He broke that flat apart and put 10 flats into the dollar space.